astorDev/Astor.Logging/README.md

 # Astor.Logging

-Home for a minimalistic alternative to `JsonConsole` logger.
+Home for a minimalistic alternative to the `JsonConsole` logger.

 ```csharp
 logging.AddMiniJsonConsole();